 I was talking with a friend who stated that since there is such a glut of available widget-makers, and that salaries have taken a 35-50% decline, that this was to be expected.
 These out of work widget-makers should take those jobs so they are ahead of the curve.

 The concept of supply-and-demand in a purely academic fashion makes sense here.
 Oversupply leads to lower prices, higher demand increases prices, and scarcity of product come higher prices and with a fall-off of demand prices go down but there is a real-world wrinkle.

 When the commodity is people; you’re buying not only skill sets but psyches and behaviors.

-Behavior (perceived or real) on the part of an employer in the entire hiring process has an effect on the employee’s loyalty, productivity and longevity.
+Behavior (perceived or real) on the part of an employer in the entire hiring process influences the employee’s loyalty, productivity, and longevity.
 If one thinks that businesses had human resource problems encompassing everything from sexual harassment to age discrimination and everything in-between, wait for a major upswing in our economy (which recent news reports is happening, albeit a little slowly for most).

-So what is the ultimate effect on hiring people at 35-50% of their reasonable and normal salaries, just because there is a glut of talent?
+So, what is the ultimate effect on hiring people at 35-50% of their reasonable and normal salaries, just because there is a glut of talent?
 Dissatisfaction, little or no company loyalty, lower productivity, health issues on the part of the employees and the list can go on.
-Each of the preceding list costs the company money.
+Each of the preceding issues costs the company money.
 But that’s just the tip of the iceberg.